Shader

 Textures and Samplers

-Section titled “Textures and Samplers”Sampled textures and samplers are supported via texture_*
+Section titled “Textures and Samplers”Sampled textures and samplers are supported via texture_* and sampler declarations.

-You can bind a Texture object created by the Renderer directly to a texture uniform (e.g., shader.set("tex", &texture)
+You can bind a Texture object created by the Renderer directly to a texture uniform (e.g., shader.set("tex", &texture));

 samplers are provided automatically: